heypoom/devops17/0 - Configure MiniKube/README.md

 ## Step 3: Does it work?

-After starting up the MiniKube VM and configuring Kubernetes
+After starting up the MiniKube VM and configuring Kubectl and Docker, let's see if it works.

--

 ### Additional Notes